truc-c/Comm-Lab-Project/README.md

 ## Step 1: Check if Python 3 is already available on current computer
 1. Open terminal by typing cmd+spacebar
 2. Type 'terminal' (without the quotes) and a terminal window should pop-up.
-3. Type 'python3' (without the quote) and it will reveal some text similar to this
+3. Type 'python3' (without the quote) into the terminal window and it will reveal some text similar to this
 ```python
 Python 3.7.1 (v3.7.1:, Oct 20 2018, 03:13:28)
 [Clang 6.0 (clang-600.0.57)] on darwin